-1. Introduction 3
+1. Introduction .
+3

-2. Site Overview 3
+2. Site Overview .
+3

-3. Planning Policy Context 3
+3. Planning Policy Context .
+3

-4. Surrounding Area 4
+4. Surrounding Area .
+4

-5. Transport Links 7
+5. Transport Links .
+7

-6. Site Description 8
+6. Site Description .
+8

-7. Site Analysis 10
+7. Site Analysis .
+10

-8. Development Guidelines 12
+8. Development Guidelines .
+12

-9. Site Waste Management Plan 14
+9. Site Waste Management Plan .
+14

-10. Environmental Impact Assessment
+10. 10.
+Environmental Impact Assessment

-Appendix 1: IDP Policy Relevance
+Αn Annendix 1: IDP Policy Relevance

-Introduction 1.
+1. Introduction

 1.1.
-This Development Framework has been prepared to guide potential development of land to the north of Sandy Hook Lane, St. Sampson.
+This Development Framework has been prepared to guide potential development of land to the north of Sandy Hook, St. Sampson.
 It provides broad, comprehensive and practical guidance on how policies in the Island Development Plan (IDP) will be applied to the site, and considers appraisal of the wider area and site.
-Once approved, this Development Framework will become Supplementary Planning Guidance and any planning application for residential development concerning the site should be in accordance with it.
+This Development Framework is Supplementary Planning Guidance and any planning application for residential development concerning the site should be in accordance with it.

-Site Overview 2.
+2. Site Overview